 5. Lean on Your Development Partner

 Enlist the help of your development partner in creating metaphors to describe your work.
 They will be able to help you refine your choices into ones that will resonate with donors and potential donors.
-Practicing with them will ensure that your metaphor rolls naturally off your tongue, and you’ll be able to identify other language to help strengthen the metaphor.
+Practice with them will to ensure that your metaphor rolls naturally off your tongue.
+Together, you’ll be able to identify additional language to strengthen the metaphor.

-Using a metaphor can be one of the most powerful tools you have in helping lay people understand your work.
-Relating your work to something that ordinary people understand or have experience can be the first step in achieving funding success.
+Using a metaphor is one of the most powerful tools you have in helping lay people understand your work.
+Relating your work to something that ordinary folks can understand or have experience can be the first step toward achieving funding success.